adiljamali1111/phytolit-ai/README.md

 - 💬 **Interactive "Chat with the Literature":** Context-aware follow-up Q&A engine grounded strictly in the generated synthesis to answer specific questions regarding trial metrics, pathogen strains, or treatment dosages.
 - 🧪 **KaTeX Math & Chemical Formula Rendering:** Renders complex mathematical equations, chemical formulas, and biological notation using KaTeX and LaTeX syntax.
 - 💾 **Local History Storage:** Automatically persists recent search queries and generated outputs in browser `localStorage` for quick reload and offline reference.

+## 📖 USER MANUAL: HOW TO OPERATE PHYTOLIT AI

+This operational guide details how to navigate and use all interactive features in PhytoLit AI.

+---

+### 1. Generating Literature Syntheses
+1. **Navigate to the Input Panel:** On the left side of the dashboard (or top on mobile devices), locate the **Research Topic** input field.
+2. **Enter Research Parameters:** Type your research query or key topic (e.g., *"Biocontrol agents in combination with resistance inducers to mitigate angular leaf spot of cotton"*).
+3. **Select Synthesis Format:** Choose one of the three available output formats from the dropdown menu:
+   * **Academic Literature Review:** Generates a comprehensive, multi-section literature review formatted for formal academic papers or thesis background sections.
+   * **Executive Summary:** Produces a high-level summary focused on main methodologies, biological mechanisms, and primary conclusions.
+   * **Key Takeaways (Bullet Points):** Breaks down findings into bullet points for quick skimming.
+4. **Execute:** Click **Generate Synthesis**.
+The system will process the literature query and render formatted results on the right side of the dashboard.

+---

+### 2. Interactive "Chat with the Literature"
+1. **Locate Chat Panel:** Once a synthesis has been generated, scroll down to the **Chat with the Literature** section located below the output display.
+2. **Ask Follow-Up Inquiries:** Type specific follow-up questions in the input field (e.g., *"What were the specific application rates or dosages for Bacillus subtilis in the trial?"*).
+3. **Submit Question:** Click **Ask** or press `Enter`.
+The AI assistant will answer your question directly based on the generated context.

+---

+### 3. Accessing Search History
+* **Recent Searches:** Your 10 most recent queries are saved to your browser's local storage.
+* **Reloading Output:** Under the input form on the left column, click any item in the **Recent Syntheses** list to reload the query and its output.

+---

+### 4. Exporting & Saving Your Work
+Use the top action bar located above the output generation panel to export your results:
+* **Export .bib:** Extracts all embedded BibTeX citation blocks from the generated literature review and downloads them as a `.bib` file ready for Zotero, Mendeley, or EndNote.
+* **Copy Text:** Copies the clean Markdown output to your clipboard for quick pasting.
+* **Download Document Menu:**
+  * **Download PDF:** Generates a vector PDF of your synthesis, retaining the dark-mode aesthetic, tables, and KaTeX math formulas.
+  * **Download Word (.docx):** Generates an executive Microsoft Word document formatted according to thesis standards (12pt Times New Roman, justified text, $1.15\times$ line spacing, and formatted table gridlines).

 ---